1000-976-Great Vocals

 Writer/Composer: Don Covay (1953)

 Very few artists can have more than one signature song, but Aretha proves she can have many!
-Joe South’s guitar intro gets you ready for gospel-inged rock and roll / R & B amazing thrill ride.
+Joe South’s guitar intro gets you ready for gospel-tinged rock and roll / R & B amazing thrill ride.

 979. HELPLESSLY HOPING (1969)